Wedding Invitations - Getting It Right from the

 It may take you several weeks to put together your final list of wedding guests.

-Start with both the bride and groom writing down your the list of family and friends that they would
+Start with both the bride and groom writing down a list of family and friends that they would

 their own list of friends and family that they wish to invite.